Triton-AI/Triton-Racer-Sim/README.md

 4. Implement `thread_step(self)` if it is a component with its own thread of, for example, polling information from peripherals. thread_step is started before the car starts (equivalent to `update()` of donkeycar).
 Remember to put a loop, and some delay time inbetween, for the code to run periodically.
 5. (Optional) Implement other APIs `onStart(self)`, `onShutdown(self)`, `getName(self)`
 6. Add your component in manage.py's `assemble_car()`: `car.addComponent(my_component)`

+## Roadmap
+Features to come:
+1. 3D covolution networks
+2. Reinforcement learning
+3. Filtering
+4. Migration to real car
+5. Packaging the software
+6. Merging with donkeycar